Amazon Business Model

 Amazon’s Channels

 Certainly, the Amazon website is its largest and most important channel.
 But important channels also include the brand’s app, Amazon Prime (its streaming, entertainment, and subscription platform), and its affiliate program.
-As an internet-based company, its marketing is basically digital, including advertisements, sponsored publications, and e-mail marketing.
+As an internet-based company, Amazon marketing strategy is basically digital, including advertisements, sponsored publications, and e-mail marketing.
 Overall, the company invested over $20 billion in media in 2022.

 Amazon’s Customer Relationships